 Tropical Gardening is our passion.
 We love growing fruit and vegetables in the tropics.
-This page is a resource for the novice backyard gardener living in the hottest part of the planet.
+This page is a resource for the novice backyard gardener living in the hottest and most humid part of the planet.

 The basics of gardening are the same wherever you live.
 You need soil, water, fertiliser and time to care for your garden (e.g. weeding etc).
 However, people from other climates move to the tropics and battle against the conditions.
 They want to grow all the food they are familiar with.
-It is better to grow fruit and vegetables that thrive naturally in the tropics.
-There are a variety of tropical fruits and vegetables to choose from.
+Therefore it is better to grow fruit and vegetables that thrive naturally in the tropics.
+Fortunatley there are a variety of tropical fruits and vegetables to choose from.

 Tropical Gardening with Vegetables

-It is easy to grow tropical vegetables, including sweet potato and cucumber.
+It is also easy to grow tropical vegetables, including sweet potato and cucumber.
 Tropical gardening allows for Asian Greens like pak choi and tatsoi.
-Pumpkin and watermelons are also easily grown.
+You can easily grow pumpkin at home.
 However, many vegetables can only be grown in the tropical winter.
 This is due to the intense nature of summer in the tropics.

 Tropical Gardening with Herbs